decki-id/decki-id/README.md

 ## Interests

-I'm interested in Programming, Hacking, Freelancing, and Travelling.
-I'm still in the progress of becoming a Freelancer and Traveller.
+I'm interested in Programming, Hacking, Freelancing, and Solo Travelling.
+I'm still in the progress of becoming a Freelancer and Solo Traveller.
 Not sure about Hacking, though.
 I'm just interested in that.<br><br>

 ## Passion